goodeggs/teacup/README.md

 ### connect-assets

-If you are using [connect-assets](https://github.com/TrevorBurnham/connect-assets) to compile your CoffeeScript in an asset pipeline.
-You can use the Teacup middleware which registers the connect-assets `js` and `css` helpers with Teacup.
+If you are using [connect-assets](https://github.com/TrevorBurnham/connect-assets) to compile your CoffeeScript in an asset pipeline, you can use the Teacup middleware which registers connect-assets `js` and `css` helpers with Teacup.

+Grab the module to get started

+    $ npm install teacup

+Then configure the middleware

 ```coffee
 express = require 'express'